missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 Profiler output for real world programs will contain large amounts of information because of the inherent complexity of software projects.
 Humans are visual creatures and are quite terrible at reading large amounts of numbers and making sense of them.
-Thus there are many tools for displaying profiler's output in a easier to parse way.
+Thus there are many tools for displaying profiler's output in an easier to parse way.

 One common way to display CPU profiling information for sampling profilers is to use a [Flame Graph](http://www.brendangregg.com/flamegraphs.html), which will display a hierarchy of function calls across the Y axis and time taken proportional to the X axis.
 They are also interactive, letting you zoom into specific parts of the program and get their stack traces (try clicking in the image below).

 [![FlameGraph](http://www.brendangregg.com/FlameGraphs/cpu-bash-flamegraph.svg)](http://www.brendangregg.com/FlameGraphs/cpu-bash-flamegraph.svg)

 Call graphs or control flow graphs display the relationships between subroutines within a program by including functions as nodes and functions calls between them as directed edges.
-When coupled with profiling information such as number of calls and time taken, call graphs can be quite useful for interpreting the flow of a program.
+When coupled with profiling information such as the number of calls and time taken, call graphs can be quite useful for interpreting the flow of a program.
 In Python you can use the [`pycallgraph`](http://pycallgraph.slowchop.com/en/master/) library to generate them.

 ![Call Graph](https://upload.wikimedia.org/wikipedia/commons/2/2f/A_Call_Graph_generated_by_pycallgraph.png)